-The Senior Demonstrator will mark your work using the method outlined in Table 5, normally within two weeks of submission of the report.
-Your mark will be returned via the gradebook on this WebLearn site and you will receive an email once the grade is released.
-Note this will be sent from WebLearn-noreply@it.ox.ac.uk so please check your 'Junk' folder in case the email is identified as spam.
+The Senior Demonstrator will mark your work, normally within two weeks of submission of the report.
+Your mark will be returned via the gradebook on this Canvas site and your report annotated with comments will be available for you to view.

-Note: these marks will be PROVISIONAL and subject to approval by the examiners of any penalties that may have been incurred, in accordance with those defined in Section 9.6.
+Note: these marks will be PROVISIONAL and subject to approval by the examiners of any penalties that may have been incurred, in accordance with those defined in Section 10.6.

-Whilst practicals are performed in pairs / threes in the laboratory, all write-ups should be completed, as far as possible, individually.
-You are referred to Section 13 on Plagiarism.
+Whilst practicals are performed normally in threes in the laboratory, all reports and practical book entries should be completed, as far as possible, individually.
+You are referred to Section 14 on Plagiarism.